Author, Author !

 Lainey Rudolph lives in Saugerties and conducts Mindfullness Based Stress Reduction Programs as well as meditation groups.

-Originally from Pennsylvania, Dee Senchak and her spouse now enjoy retirement in South Carolina.
-She enjoys exploring local sites of interest with friends, reading the old fashioned way, book discussion groups, and writing short fiction.
+Dee Senchak and her spouse happily retired from Pennsylvania to South Carolina, where she enjoys exploring local sites of interest with friends, reading the old fashioned way, book discussion groups and writing short fiction.
 Several of her short stories have appeared in publications of Immaculata College and the Osher Lifelong Learning Institute at Coastal Carolina University.
 Her stories lean toward humor and irony.
 As Grouch Marx said, “Life is too short to be taken seriously.”

 Greg Shattenberg is an artist residing in West Paris, Maine.